The Literacy Teaching Toolkit

 - reading and viewing, for primary schools

-- the first part of writing, for primary schools
+- writing, for primary schools

 The toolkit supports teachers to understand what excellence looks like for language and literacy, and to: